mwshinn/paranoidscientist/doc/tutorial.rst

 The term "type" in Paranoid Scientist does not mean "type" in the same sense that a programming language might use the word.
-"Types" here do not depend on the internal respresentation of variables, but rather, on the way that they will be interpreted by humans.
+"Types" here do not depend on the internal representation of variables, but rather, on the way that they will be interpreted by humans.

 As an example, suppose we want to implement a function which takes a